-Our clean air comes from extensive forests and pure water comes from pristine catchments fed by pure rain and snowmelt.
+ACT has a dry continental climate with warm summers and cool winters.
+Our clean air is purified by passing over the Australian Alps and our water comes from pure, pristine catchments fed by pure rain and snowmelt.

 Explore the purity of Namadgi National Park, a 45 minute drive from the city.
 Situated at the northern end of the Australian Alps, this park is perfect for a picnic or bushwalk along the numerous marked trails, to experience native flora and fauna and enjoy spectacular wildflowers in spring.

-There is over 20,000 years of human occupation in the mountains which means it has been a natural destination for visitors longer than the Great Pyramids!
+There is over 20,000 years of human occupation in the mountains, meaning visitors have been travelling here for visitors longer than the Great Pyramids have existed!
 The Indigenous rock art and Aboriginal shelters are easily accessible.

 Camping is possible in pleasant bushland settings with fishing, mountain biking and horse riding permitted in designated areas.

-See for yourself the great things that come with the Australian Capital Territory.
+See for yourself the great things that come with the territory.